What is the Best Electric Vehicle Battery Cooling System?

 - Cooling by circulation of water based coolant through cooling passages within the battery structure.

-Recent published work by Hunt et al from Imperial University has found that not only the temperature but also the cooling method is critical to preserve the performance of the cells over their lifetime.
-In particular the direction of cooling was found to be critical in order to maintain good internal temperature gradients across the layers internal to each battery cell.
+Recently published work by Hunt et al from Imperial University has found that not only the temperature but also the cooling method is critical to preserve the performance of the cells over their lifetime.
+In particular, the direction of cooling was found to be critical in order to maintain good internal temperature gradients across the layers internal to each battery cell.
 They made this great animated explainer which is now on youtube, link below:

 Air cooling is not suitable for most new high-performance applications due to the power density required and the inability to cope with a wide range of ambient temperatures.
 It is simply not possible to remove sufficient heat from within the battery with an air cooling system alone, some air cooling will generally occur on a battery that is positioned on the underside of the vehicle due to airflow during driving but this is insufficient to meet the full cooling needs of the battery.